CorporateClash/public/tos.md

 ##### Don't misuse our services.

 You are only allowed to access our services to an extent permitted by law, and only via the means we intend.
-We reserve the right to suspend your account and stop providing service to you if we determine you, anyone who has or had access to your account, has violated these terms or performed actions in ill-will or with malicious intent.
+We reserve the right to suspend your account and stop providing service to you if we determine you, or anyone who has access to your account, has violated these terms or performed actions in ill-will or with malicious intent.

 ##### Play fair.

 Don't use exploits, hacks, or unauthorized third party software that may give you an unfair advantage in relation to other users.
-We expressly permit the use of software which provides an in-game overlay for voice or text chat, however, only as long as it does not perform automated actions on our services.
+We expressly permit the use of software which provides an in-game overlay for voice or text chat as long as it does not perform automated actions.

 We encourage you to notify us of any exploits or hacks you encouter, find, or create immediately via an email to security@corporateclash.net.